kongware/scriptum/ch-1.md

 ### Are statements harmful?

 No, but they are like dead ends in your code, because they are decoupled from one another.
 Since they do not evaluate to a value you need to explicitly bind their (intermediate) results to names in order to use them in other statements.
-As a result you have to declare a lot of name bindings to store all these accruing intermediate values.
+As a result you have to declare a lot of name bindings to store all these accruing intermediate values:

 ```Javascript
 const x = 1 + 2;